Zyabrik10/hotel-sql-server/README.md

 1. **p_update_cleaning_status**

     Updates the cleaning status of a specific room for a given cleaning date.
-This procedure is typically used to mark a cleaning task as completed or update its progress.
+This procedure is used to mark a cleaning task as `done`, `undone` or `pending`.

     ```sql
     CREATE OR ALTER PROCEDURE p_update_cleaning_status